yessinek97/Solving-the-Multi-Objective-KnapSack-problem-with-Deep-Learning/README.md

 # Solving-the-Multi_Objective_KnapSack-problem-with-DeepLearning
-The multi-objective KnapSack problem is a trending combinatorial optimisation subject that can be solved with metaheuristics, but this is computationally difficult and costly.
+The multi-objective KnapSack is a trending combinatorial optimisation problem that can be solved with metaheuristics, but this is computationally difficult and costly.
 Several studies have shown that Machine Learning can be a good alternative to solve such problems by predicting the optimal solution and this work is an initiative to materialize this theory.

 # How to run
 Before execution, place the provided folder 'mkpInstances' under users/maily or users/'username'